Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Most researchers agree that emotional responses can be characterized by two factors
     - *Valence*: pleasant to unpleasant.
     - *Arousal*: intensity.
-- E.g. Finding $5 on the ground versus winning $10 million in a lottery.
+- E.g. Finding five dollars on the ground versus winning ten million dollars in a lottery.
 Both evoke happiness but to a different intensity.
 - Yet a person can experience two emotions with opposite valences at the same time.
 - E.g. Scared and excited on a roller coaster, happy and sad in a bittersweet movie ending.
 - These situations suggest that positive and negative emotions have different underlying mechanisms that they can be activated simultaneously.